9204A-B/OverUnder/README.md

 ### 11/9
 * Added Auton: Far side with hanging pole touch
 * Corrected automatic catapult launching
+* Corrected Auton code

+Make sure that functions like ...set_turn_velocity() is set as (x, PERCENT) otherwise it will be in RPM and will behave differnently from expected
 Programming skills barrier jumping works

 ## Authors